jes4l/crafted-guardians/README.md

 </h1>

 ### Tasks
 -  lvl 2: Emp (need a better name) - add to shop - collision(all enemy) - spd = 0 and range = 0 for 5 seconds - collision with 1 should effect all - cost: 350 coins.
+Need to find a way to destroy it after 3 seconds

 - lvl 2: Stone placement needs to be improved, stone slab design improvement, need 1 more item which gives stones (maybe a statue).